 And now we’re coming to the ending of the story about the WordPress Gutenberg Blocks and its untold story.
 We hope the journey is awesome and you know a lot of information about the Gutenberg block.

-Hopefully, all of us will get more useful tips advanced elements and functionalities of the Gutenberg as well as WordPress.
+Hopefully, all of us will get more useful tips on advanced elements and functionalities of Gutenberg as well as WordPress.
 Truly, it creates a massive impact on the style of post writing and editing.

 Thanks to the WordPress and Gutenberg contributors for giving us this stunning block editor.